ibm-cloud-docs/containers/cs_network_policy.md

   calicoctl apply -f deny-all-private-default.yaml
   ```
   {: pre}

-4. **Kubernetes version 1.15 or earlier clusters only**: Set up private host endpoints for your worker nodes.
-When your worker nodes have private host endpoints, the policies that you apply can target the worker node private interface (eth0) and the pod network of a cluster.
-  1. Open the `generic-privatehostendpoint.yaml` policy.
-  2. Replace `<worker_name>` with the name of a worker node.
-    <p class="note">Some worker nodes must follow a different naming structure for Calico policies.
-You must use the name that is returned when you run `calicoctl get nodes --config=<filepath>/calicoctl.cfg`.</p>
-  3. Replace `<worker-node-private-ip>` with the private IP address for the worker node.
-To see your worker nodes' private IPs, run `ibmcloud ks worker ls --cluster <my_cluster>`.
-  4. For each worker node in your cluster, repeat these steps in a separate entry in the file.
-    <p class="important">Each time you add a worker node to a cluster, you must update the host endpoints file with the new entries.</p>
-  5. Save the policy.
-  6. Apply the policy.
-    ```
-    calicoctl apply -f generic-privatehostendpoint.yaml
-    ```
-    {: pre}

 5. Optional: To allow your workers and pods to access {{site.data.keyword.registrylong_notm}} over the private network, apply the `allow-private-services.yaml` and `allow-private-services-pods.yaml` policies.
 To access other IBM Cloud services that support private service endpoints, you must manually add the subnets for those services to this policy.
   ```